Branding FAQ

 Q. How long does a Re-Branding project typically take?

-A. No. There are many excellent brand agencies who will provide all the branding services you need from beginning to end.
+A. Probably.
+There are many excellent brand agencies who will provide all the branding services you need from beginning to end.
 Typically, though, these agencies are very expensive, both in the fees they charge and the cost of ancillary services (like logo design).
-Dave’s role is to guide you through the process and enable you to get the best services at the most economical price.
+Dave can put you in touch with people who can provide the help you need to guide you through the process and enable you to get the best services at the most economical price.

-Q. Will Dave come up with a new name for us?
+Q. Will these agencies come up with a new name for us?

-A. Again, the answer is “no.” Dave’s philosophy of naming (re-naming) is very simple.
-He believes that God has already decided what the new name should be for your organization.
-Dave’s role is to help you be in the position where God can reveal that name to you.
-This is done by understanding what God has taught us about names, what a name means, and what make a good name.
-Then Dave will take your organization through a simple exercise he calls “Dave’s Game of the Name.”
-Through this exercise, Dave believes (and his experience bears this out) God will use members of your organization to reveal His plan for your new name.
+A. In some cases, they may do that.
+But Dave’s philosophy of naming (re-naming) was very simple.
+He believed that God has already decided what the new name should be for your organization.
+So his role was to help you be in the position where God can reveal that name to you.
+That was done by understanding what God has taught us about names, what a name means, and what make a good name.
+Then Dave took organizations through a simple exercise he called “Dave’s Game of the Name.”
+Through this exercise, Dave believed (and his experience bore this out) God would use members of your organization to reveal His plan for your new name.
+While Dave no longer directly provides this service, he can put you in touch with people who currently generally use the same process.

-Q. Will Dave do our actual new logo design?
+Q. Did Dave do our actual new logo design?

-A. No, Dave is not a designer.
-But he knows how to find good designers and other suppliers to help you get the best Visual Brand Identity program at the lowest possible cost.
-He is a “strategic initiator” who provides the bridge between you and the people who will do the work of design, preparation, printing, etc. – so you get it done right the first time.
+A. No, Dave was not a designer.
+But he knew how to find good designers and other suppliers to help you get the best Visual Brand Identity program at the lowest possible cost.
+He was a “strategic initiator” who provided the bridge between you and the people who would do the work of design, preparation, printing, etc. – so you could get it done right the first time.
+Dave can still provide these contacts for you.

-Q. If Dave doesn’t actually do any of this work, why do we need him?
+Q. If Dave didn’t actually do any of this work, why was he needed?

 A. Just like any other field, Branding has many quality people working in it – and some who do not have the expertise required to provide an appropriate Branding program.
 In addition, Branding is not something many organizations do all the time.
 So they don’t know how to work through the processes needed to execute a great Brand.
 Even more importantly, experience shows that organizations aren’t always able to effectively communicate with branding suppliers (designers, printers, etc.).
 More than one organization has taken a “hit-and-miss” approach to getting a new logo design – and missed every time.